 What is Five Elements Theory?

-Five Elements Theory describes five phases that events and systems transitions through.
-It is most notably explained in its relationship to nature and the transition through five natural phenomena: wood, fire, earth, metal, and water.
+Five Elements Theory describes five phases that events and systems transition through.
+It is most notably explained in its relationship to nature and the relationship between five natural elements: wood, fire, earth, metal, and water.

 The word for five elements in Chinese is Wuxing (五行) where Wu means 5 and Xing is most often translated as “elements.”
-I think that this is unfortunate because it limits our understanding of it from a western perspective.
-The character Xing (行) is used in words like: moving planet, row, conduct, behavior, and even adjectives like temporary.
-Five Phases is also used and I like that way better because it captures all of the possibilities of using Five Element Theory without only boiling it down to natural elements.
+I think that Western learners are at a disadvantage because relying on this single translated word limits our understanding of it .
+The character Xing (行) is used in words like moving planet, row, conduct, behavior, and even adjectives like temporary.
+Five “Phases” is also used, and I like that way better because it captures all of the possibilities of using Five Element Theory without only boiling it down to natural elements.

 Forgive my wordiness here but to really understand just what is five elements theory two words or two characters doesn’t cut it.
 A better definition (e.g., understanding) of Five Elements Theory would be that it describes: